 The door should be fully closed if possible.
-Pull down on the red emergency release handle and lift the door manually.
-To reconnect the door to the opener, press the Door Control push button.
+Pull down on the emergency release handle (so that the trolley release arm snaps into a vertical position) and lift the door manually.
+The lockout feature prevents the trolley from reconnecting automatically, and the door can be raised and lowered manually as often as necessary.